-Figure 202 Maintenance > Backup/Restore Back up and restore your Zyxel Device configurations.
-You can also reset your Zyxel Device settings back to the factory default.
+Figure 186 Maintenance > Backup/Restore Information related to factory default settings and backup configuration are shown in this screen.
+You can also use this to restore previous device configurations.
 Backup Configuration allows you to back up (save) the Zyxel Device's current configuration to a file on your computer.
-Once the Zyxel Device is configured and functioning properly, it is highly recommended that you back up your configuration file before making configuration changes.
-The backup configuration file will be useful in case you need to return to your previous settings.
-Restore Configuration allows you to upload a new or previously saved configuration file from your computer to your Zyxel Device.
+Once your Zyxel Device is configured and functioning properly, it is highly recommended that you back up your configuration file before making Restore Configuration allows you to upload a new or previously saved configuration file from your computer to your Zyxel Device.
 Backup Configuration Click Backup to save the current configuration of your system to your computer.
 Backup Restore Configuration To restore a previously saved configuration file to your system, browse to the location of the configuration file and click Upload.
 Browse...
 Upload Back to Factory Default Settings Click Reset to clear all user-entered configuration information and return to factory default settings.
-After resetting, the - Password is printed on a label on the bottom of the device, written after the text "Password". - LAN IP address will be 192,168,1,1 - DHCP will be reset to default setting
+After resetting, the - Password is printed on a label on the bottom of the device, written after the text "Password". - LAN IP address will be 192,168,123,1 - DHCP will be reset to default setting